 - Write-off of a federal student aid debt

-Although there are free demos of the virtual counseling, you’ll need an FSA ID (formerly the Federal Student Aid Pin) to complete it.
-If you’re a parent, you’ll need to use your own FSA ID – you can’t use your child’s.
-You can create an FSA ID in five minutes or less but might need to wait 24 hours to have your credentials approved.
+There are free demos of the all-virtual counseling, but you’ll need an FSA ID (formerly the Federal Student Aid pin) to complete it.
+If you’re a parent, you’ll need to create your own FSA ID, not use your child’s.
+You can create one in five minutes or less but might need to wait 24 hours to have your credentials approved.

 - Adjusted gross income

-You’ll also need to fill out specifics on your living expenses, like:
+You will also need to fill out specifics about your living expenses, like: